nicolamendini/cortical-wiring-economy/README.md

 **● Local connections (n = 49)** are fully opaque and include every connection in the short-range field. **○ Global connections (n = 161)** use a thin solid black outline at 0.5 opacity and are a 5% importance sample from the learned field.
-Both use the same marker size, positional scatter and diagonal flip.

-That gives evolution two viable strategies:

-- A salt-and-pepper organisation keeps the local pool small, but may need a denser sample of its global pool.
-- A topological map pays for larger local domains, but may recover that cost by making long-range connectivity much sparser.
+Our central claim is that evolution prefers a connectivity scheme based on large domains, leading to topological maps, when the total cost of dense local connectivity and sparse global connectivity surpasses a competing scheme made of little local connectivity and dense global connectivity, leading to salt-and-pepper maps.
+The model behind the salt-and-pepper scheme is based on largely overlapping computations (micro-GCAL, see [microdomains demo](https://github.com/nicolamendini/microdomains) but not shown here).

-In the model, total realised wiring is written as
+In our formalisation, total realised wiring is written as

 \[
 C = \frac{L}{1+s_L} + \frac{G}{1+s_G},